stkterry/CAS/README.md

 several features, such as on-screen history, collapsible navigation, settings, active game rules, message notifications, etc.  The bottom icons activate different feature sets, such as displaying the game's history, the cards you've won, or in-game group messaging.
-Every card can be inspected is interactive.
+Every card can be inspected and is interactive.

 &nbsp;